ReMobidyc/ReMobidyc/Tutorials/Grasshoppers/Grasshoppers.md

 <img alt="Cell visualization" src="cell-visualization.png" width=600>

 Fill in `my grass` after the "with alpha =" label, and `0 [kcal]` and `100 [kcal]` into the following fields.
-This visualization renders each cell with green blended with black background proportional to the cell's `grass` property.
+This visualization renders each cell with green blended with black background proportional to the cell's `grass` attribute.
 When the grass is `0 [kcal]` the cell will look black, and `100 [kcal]` will color the cell in fully green.

 ## 3. Define Grasshopper and Egg as Animats